 A model release form is available to download at www.comhaltas.ie.

 The subjects of any photographs must be informed that their picture has been taken and may be used for promotional purposes by Comhaltas.
-Ideally, if the subject is under 18 years, their parents or guardians must sign approval on the official form.
+Ideally, if the subject is under 18 years of age, their parents or guardians must sign approval on the official form.

 Recognising child neglect or abuse